-Keep it simple with this affordable and reliable wallet from the king of modern menswear, Ralph Lauren.
-This wallet is available in either black or brown, and this trifold design features two panels with three card slots each, while the last panel has an ID window.
-There are also three slide pockets for even more storage.
-There’s also a sleeve for currency and other papers.
-The wallet has the brand’s emblem embossed on the front, and you can get it in either brown or black.
+Keep it simple with this affordable and reliable wallet from the king of modern menswear.
+This wallet is available in either black or brown, and this trifold design features two panels with three card slots each, while the third panel has an ID window.
+There are also three slide pockets for even more storage and a sleeve for currency and other papers.

 3. Acne Studios Leather Trifold Wallet

-This wallet has an innovative folding design that sets it apart from most other trifolds.
-While a trifold typically has three parts that open like a brochure, this wallet has one flap that opens upward and another that opens to the side, forming a sort of L-shape.
-Two of the flaps have sleeves for carrying cards, while the other has a snap pouch for your coins, making it a great option if you like to pay with cash.
-True to Acne Studios design ethos, this wallet has a modern, minimalist look.
+Acne Studios’ trifold has an innovative folding design that sets it apart from most other trifolds.
+While a trifold typically has three parts that open like a brochure, this one has a flap that opens upward and another that opens to the side, forming an L-shape.
+Two of the flaps have sleeves for carrying cards, while the other has a snap pouch for your coins.
+True to Acne Studios’ design ethos, this wallet has a modern, minimalist look.

 Best Money Clips

 Money clips are pretty much what they sound like: a clip, typically made from metal, that holds your cards and cash.
 A money clip is pretty much as streamlined as it gets.
 The drawback is that, since all of the cards are stored together, it can be tricky to pull out the one you need without pulling the others.

 Coach crafted this stylish money clip from leather, reducing sharp metal edges when you reach in your pocket to settle the bill.
 This clip is super sleek and stylish, which is everything a money clip should be.